-The Lodgepole Center was gifted its name by the AUArts Elder Council.
+The Lodgepole Center opened in 2016 and was gifted its name by the AUArts Elder Council.
 It references the main lodgepole that supports a tipi, reflecting the circle of life teachings and at its core, the coming together of all things.
-Since opening in 2016, the LPC has hosted programs and provided access to cultural resources for both Indigenous and non-Indigenous students, staff, faculty and members of the public.

 If you have any questions, please contact:

 Mary Ann Forbes, Coordinator, Indigenous Student Community

 Elders are regularly on campus as a part of the Elder in Residence program, are available to provide cultural and spiritual teachings, advising, and support to students, faculty, and staff one-on-one, in the classroom, and with the Lodgepole Center.

 Pictured left to right: Casey Eagle Speaker (Kainai); Darryl Brass Jr. (Cree, Ojibwe, Tsuut'ina); Linda Brass (Tsuut'ina); Ruth Scalp Lock (Blackfoot); Francis Melting Tallow (Blackfoot); Paul Daniels (Stoney Nakoda).

 Not pictured: Edmee Comstock (Métis).
 We would also like to acknowledge one of our founding Elders, Darryl Brass (Obibway/Cree), who has passed away.
 We are forever grateful for his wisdom and support of the Lodgepole Center.

 Thank you to the Government of Alberta (Access to the Future Fund Initiative) and the Suncor Energy Foundation for their continuing and generous support.